Flying Cloud (log canoe)

 but did not race her, and then, in 1952, by marine artist John Noble, Sr., of Staten Island.
 In July 2014, the boat was donated to Chesapeake Bay Maritime Museum by brothers Allan Noble and John Noble of Oxford, MD.
 She Currently races under the No. 22.
 She is one of the last 22 surviving traditional Chesapeake Bay racing log canoes that carry on a tradition of racing on the Eastern Shore of Maryland that has existed since the 1840s.
+Her racing team includes Judge North, and Matt Davis.
 Talbot County, Maryland.

 She was listed on the National Register of Historic Places in 1985.